 View Ridge Library

 Our goal is to inspire students to be enthusiastic readers and lifelong users of quality information.
 This goal is achieved through frequent collaboration with teachers, staff, and parents/guardians to support curriculum and individual student needs.
-We are very proud of our library, boasting over 15,000 books/publications!!
-Students are scheduled to visit the library once each week with their class, however the library is open to 1st & 2nd graders every day during morning recess, and 3rd-5th graders during afternoon recess.
-At this time students may use the computers, play with the Legos, read, draw, check out new books, or quietly hang out with their friends.
+We are very proud of our library, boasting over 10,000 books!!
+Students are scheduled to visit the library weekly with their class, however the library is open to all students most morning recesses.
+At this time students may use the computers, play with the dominoes, read, draw, check out new books, or quietly hang out with their friends.

 Library Policies and Procedures